-EDUC 293 Teaching Physical Education at Intermediate level - II 3.0: 3 cr.
-E/F
+EDUC 293 Teaching Physical Education at Intermediate Level - II

 This course is divided into two parts.
 The first part discusses the process of teaching and training in Track and Field, enabling individuals to tailor their teaching strategy according to the physical and technical needs of their students.
 The course also covers particular forms of training cycles and programs based on different levels (beginners, young students, adults or professional athletes).
 The second part serves as a general introduction to the history, rules, technical evolution and modern development of gymnastics.
 It offers educational and didactic preparation in teaching basic techniques, specific motor development and development of physical qualities (power, speed and endurance).
 The course also discusses the complex relation between teaching methodology and age, development of specific psychological qualities, and artistic creativity.